loot/libloot/docs/metadata/data_structures/location.rst

 Equality
 --------

-Two location data structures are equal if the values of their ``link`` keys are identical.
+Two location data structures are equal if all their fields are equal.
+Field equality is case-sensitive.

 Examples
 --------